 If a home buyer knows they like a property, but it’s not currently for sale, a ROFR clause can allow them to have the first right to purchase a property if the seller does decide to put it on the market.
 Under this agreement, the seller has to contact the potential buyer and give them a chance to purchase it before they can accept another bona fide offer on the property.

-How Does Right Of First Refusal Work?
+How Does A Right Of First Refusal Work?

-Right of first refusal is negotiated before homeowners bring a property to the market.
-That person usually has a time limit on how long they have to negotiate before the seller can negotiate with other potential buyers.
-There’s a date window on the notification and once that time passes or the buyer declines, the seller is free to negotiate with others.
+The right of first refusal is negotiated before homeowners bring a property to the market.
+That person usually has a time limit on how long they have to negotiate before the property owner can communicate with other potential buyers.
+There’s a date window on the notification, and once that time passes or the buyer declines, the seller is free to sell to another buyer.

 How Do You Enter A Right Of First Refusal Agreement?

-Typically included in these contracts are an agreed-upon way to calculate what the future sale price of the property might be.
-In the absence of a specific purchase price agreement, the potential buyer may have the right to match an offer that the seller was going to accept from a member of the general public.
+Typically included in these contracts is an agreed-upon way to calculate what the future sale price of the property might be.
+In the absence of a specific purchase price agreement, the potential buyer may have the right to match an offer that the owner was going to accept from a member of the general public.
 If the buyer no longer wants the property, the seller simply accepts the other offer.